 Upon admission, you can provide your notice of assessment from the most recent tax year and the finance office at Rideaucrest will be happy to help you complete the rate-reduction forms.
 Resident accommodation charges are subject to change on July 1 of each year.
 Thirty days' notice will be provided prior to any rate changes.

 Each year the government adjusts the maximum amount a resident pays in long-term care.
-Visit the Ontario Long Term Care Association, Ministry of Health and Long-term Care or consult Community Care Access Centre for current rates.
+Visit the Ontario Long Term Care Association, Ministry of Health and Long-term Care or consult South East Local Health Integration Network for current rates.